Topological comparison theorems for Bredon motivic cohomology: Bredon cohomology and equivariant higher Chow groups

 of motivic spaces.
 Now we suppose that $A$ is finite.
 We have, as a consequence of the Bloch-Kato conjectures, that $H^{a,b}_{\mcal{M}}(X, A) =0$ for $a<0$.
 Combined with the sequence in motivic cohomology resulting from the above cofiber sequence, the Thom isomorphism, and the projective bundle theorem, we find an isomorphism $H^{a, b}_{\mcal{M}}(X,A) \to H^{a, b}_{\mcal{M}}(X\times \BG C_{2},A)$ for $a\leq 0$ and $A$ finite.

 Now consider an arbitrary smooth $C_{2}$-scheme $X$.
 The fixed points $X^{C_{2}}\subseteq X$ are smooth and its open complement $U=X\setminus X^{C_{2}}$ has free action.
-The previous paragraphs applied to $X^{C_2}$ and $U$ together with the Gysin sequence of \aref{cor:gysin} yields the result. \end{proof}
+The previous paragraphs applied to $X^{C_2}$ and $U$ together with the Gysin sequence of \aref{cor:gysin} and \aref{rem:fixtype} yields the result. \end{proof}

 \begin{theorem} Let $X$ be a smooth quasi-projective $C_{2}$-scheme over $k$.
 Then the natural map

 is an isomorphism if either (i) $X$ has free action, (ii) $b<0$, or (iii) and $A$ is finite $a\leq 0$.
 In case (iii) the map is injective if $a=1$. \end{theorem} \begin{proof} This follows immediately from the previous lemma and the motivic isotropy separation cofiber sequence (\ref{eqn:motisotropy}). \end{proof}